Tuesday Debut – Presenting Claire Annette Noland!

 SUSANNA: Was the contract what you expected in terms of advance, royalty percentage, publication timeline, author copies etc.?

-SUSANNA: How did you find the editorial process?
+SUSANNA: Can you tell us a little about the editorial process?

 SUSANNA: Did you get to see advance reviews from Kirkus, SLJ, etc?
 What was that like?